Dashboard Design

 The core problem: Most dashboards are data displays, not decision tools.
 They show metrics without context, numbers without meaning, information without insight.
 The dashboard becomes a reporting obligation, not a working tool.

 The failure modes are predictable.
 Too many metrics competing for attention.
 Charts that require study to interpret.
 Numbers without comparison or context.
 Metrics chosen because they were available, not because they drive action.
+Even a well-chosen KPI dashboard example can fall flat when loaded with data nobody acts on.
 The dashboard tries to be everything to everyone and ends up useful to no one.

 How We Approach Dashboard Design